mjbradvica/personal-website-articles/2021/blazor-series/blazor-refactoring-inputs.md

 # Refactoring form inputs in Blazor

 A common scenario in forms with web applications is dealing with a lot of repetition when creating input fields.
 Many individual inputs have a common pattern of surrounding an input with a label, validation, and some styling.
 Developers continuously find themselves in copy-paste scenarios where only a few small details change for each input.
 The line count can easily explode into the hundreds of lines with larger forms.
-Most of this markup falls under the category of line noise or boiler plate that has to be there.
+Most of this markup falls under the category of line noise or boiler plate that must be there.

 Every form field generally follows the same pattern of: